Engineered for Safe Drug Delivery

 Device Engineering and Manufacturing Overview

-The Device Engineering program at ViaCyte is focused on delivering innovative cell encapsulation technologies that meet the highest standards of quality, safety and function for use in modern cell therapy combination products.
-ViaCyte’s rigorous product development process includes key elements of successful medical device development, including risk management, concept and feasibility assessment, design controls and design and process validation/verification phases.
-The company’s experienced team of engineers utilizes state of the art engineering tools, such as computational modeling, illustrated below, to ensure that only the most robust designs progress to prototyping and ultimately production.
+The Device Engineering program at ViaCyte is focused on delivering innovative cell delivery and encapsulation technologies that meet the highest standards of quality, safety, and function for use in modern cell therapy combination products.
+ViaCyte’s rigorous product development process includes key elements of successful medical device development, including risk management, concept and feasibility assessment, design controls, and design and process validation/verification phases.
+The company’s experienced team of engineers utilizes state-of-the-art engineering tools, such as computational modeling, illustrated below, to ensure that only the most robust designs progress to prototyping and ultimately production.
 Manufacturing of finished designs is done following the principles of Lean Six Sigma in a certified clean room environment.

 Program components include: